logo for nutrition-and-you.com

 (Photo courtesy: Sandy Austin)

-Pears are broadly classified based upon their origin as Asian pears and European pears.
-Asian varieties known for their crispy texture and firm consistency that do not change after harvesting or storage, makes them ready-to-eat.
-Whereas, European types generally becomes soft and juicy when allowed to ripen.
+Asian varieties feature crispy texture and firm consistency that does not change even after harvesting or storage, permitting them to fit for ready-to-eat.
+In contrast, European types generally become soft and juicy when allowed to ripen.

 2. Popular European types are Bartlett and Comice.